alexwigforss/matteattackerar/README.md

 enkelt litet spel för att träna huvudräkning endast multiplikation färdisgställd.

-# dmn oc that name in english was token :(
-so lets call it . . .
 # Math Is Falling

 a simple lil game for practicing counting by head